kevin-powell/JAMStack-blog-starter/README.md

 The `src` folder contains files so that you can get your project up and running without worrying about content for posts/articles.
 That folder contains:

+- HTML files to use as a base for the different page layouts
+- CSS file for styling the pages
 - 5 blog articles in the `blog` folder
 - images and a logo in the `assets` folder